 5.1.
 The council's banking arrangements, including the bank mandate, shall be made by the RFO and approved by the council; banking arrangements may not be delegated to a committee.
 They shall be regularly reviewed for safety and efficiency.

 5.2.
-The RFO shall prepare a schedule of payments requiring authorisation, forming part of the Agenda for the Meeting and, together with the relevant invoices, present the schedule to council.
+The RFO shall prepare a schedule of payments requiring authorisationas an Agenda paper for the Meeting.
+A minimum of 2 signatories will approve and initial the relevant invoices, previously checked, approved and initialled by the RFO.
 The council shall review the schedule for compliance and, having satisfied itself shall authorise payment by a resolution of the council.
-The approved schedule shall be ruled off and initialled by the Chairman of the Meeting.
 A detailed list of all payments shall be disclosed within or as an attachment to the minutes of the meeting at which payment was authorised.
 Personal payments (including salaries, wages, expenses and any payment made in relation to the termination of a contract of employment) may be summarised to remove public access to any personal information.

 5.3.
-All invoices for payment shall be examined, verified and certified by the RFO to confirm that the work, goods or services to which each invoice relates has been received, carried out, examined and represents expenditure previously approved by the council.
+All invoices for payment shall be checked and approved by the RFO to confirm that the work, goods or services to which each invoice relates has been received, carried out, examined and represents expenditure previously approved by the council.

 5.4.
-The RFO shall examine invoices for arithmetical accuracy and analyse them to the appropriate expenditure heading.
+The RFO shall examine and initial invoices for arithmetical accuracy and analyse them to the appropriate expenditure heading.
 The RFO shall take all steps to pay all invoices submitted, and which are in order, at the next available council meeting.

 5.5.
-The Clerk and RFO shall have delegated authority to authorise the payment of items only in the following circumstances:
+The Clerk / RFO shall have delegated authority to authorise the payment of items only in the following circumstances:

-a) If a payment is necessary to avoid a charge to interest under the Late Payment of Commercial Debts (Interest) Act 1998, and the due date for payment is before the next scheduled Meeting of council, where the Clerk and RFO certify that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council;
+a) If a payment is necessary to avoid a charge to interest under the Late Payment of Commercial Debts (Interest) Act 1998, and the due date for payment is before the next scheduled Meeting of council; or where the Clerk / RFO certify that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council to be approved retrospectively;

-b) An expenditure item authorised under 5.6 below (continuing contracts and obligations) provided that a list of such payments shall be submitted to the next appropriate meeting of council; or
+b) An expenditure item authorised under 5.6 below (continuing contracts and obligations) provided that a list of such payments shall be submitted to the next appropriate meeting of council to be approved retrospectively; or

 c) fund transfers within the councils banking arrangements up to the sum of £20,000, provided that a list of such payments shall be submitted to the next appropriate meeting of council.